Xunnamius/project-utils/packages/plugin-lint/README.md

     are checked for existence
 - ⚠️ Warns when `version` is [experimental][5] (i.e. `<1.0.0`)
   - This excludes the special placeholder version `0.0.0-development`
-- ⚠️ Warns when any `exports` key values in `package.json` point to files that do not exist
 - ⚠️ Warns when `package.json` contains the outdated `main`, `module`, or `types` keys
   - Use `exports` instead